polterguy/phosphorusfive/core/p5.webapp/system42/apps/CMS/README.md

 for your CMS.

-If you wish to create your own page type, you'll need to add up a "specialized editor", "new page template", in addition to creating your own "loader logic" in a script within the "page-loader" folder.
+If you wish to create your own page type, you'll need to add up a "specialized editor", "new page template", in addition to creating your own "loader logic" in a script within the "/page-loader/" folder.

 ### The "page-loader" folder